bionicop/Digital-Garden/Sem_5/Computer Graphics & Multimedia/QuestionBank/Question-Bank.md

 # Module - III

 ## **Q27.
 Write down and explain the midpoint circle drawing algorithm.
-Assume 10 cm as the radius and co-ordinate as the centre of the circle.**
+Assume 10 cm as the radius and coordinate as the centre of the circle.**

 Midpoint circle algorithm:
 - Used to draw circles using just integer additions and subtractions.